-The sandy beach at Wells, backed by dunes and pine trees, is part of the Holkham Estate and leads on to Holkham beach.
-It stretches for miles to the West, into Holkham Bay.
+The sandy beach at Wells, backed by dunes and pine trees, is part of the Holkham Estate and leads round to Holkham beach.
+It stretches for miles to the west into Holkham Bay.
 Eastwards, the beach continues but can be cut off by the tide.
 In this direction are salt marshes, part of a nature reserve.
 Sprats and whelks are the local speciality here.
 During the summer, you can take a miniature railway from the town to the beach.
-The beach is breathtakingly beautiful and has formed the backdrop for many films, including the closing sequence of “Shakespeare in Love”.
+The beach is breathtakingly beautiful and has formed the backdrop for many films.

-Ruth’s enduring relationship with the beach here, via her beach hut.
+Ruth’s enduring relationship with the beach here, via time spent at her beach hut.

-The channel by the beach at Wells-next-the-Sea was starting to fill, as the fast moving tide here moved inwards.
-In late afternoon, the beach huts were starting to empty, but I was lucky enough to catch one family, after a fine day at the beach.
-The sky was blue, the sand powdery and golden, a classic family day out for all the visitors.
+The channel by the beach at Wells-next-the-Sea was starting to fill, as the fast moving tide careered inwards.
+In late afternoon, the beach huts were starting to empty, but I was lucky enough to catch one family, after they had enjoyed a fine day at the beach.
+The sky was blue and the sand was powdery and golden.
+It was a classic family day out.